pkvartsianyi/spatio/README.md

 Spatio is organized in layered modules:

 - **Storage** – Pluggable backends (in-memory by default, snapshot or AOF for durability) with a common trait surface.
-- **Indexing** – R-tree-based spatial index with efficient 2D and 3D query support.
+- **Indexing** – R*-tree-based spatial index with efficient 2D and 3D query support.
 - **Query** – Radius, bounding-box, and trajectory primitives that reuse the shared spatial index.
 - **API** – Ergonomic Rust API plus PyO3 bindings that expose the same core capabilities.